nashville-software-school/server-side-dotnet-curriculum/book-3-sql-efcore/chapters/creek-river-get-campsites.md

 });
 ```
 A few more things to note:
 1. `Include` is a method that will add related data to an entity.
-Because our campsite has a `CampsiteType` property where we can store that data, `Include` will add a `JOIN` to the underlying SQL query to the `CampsiteTypes` table.
+Because our campsite has a `CampsiteType` property where we can store that data, `Include` will add a `JOIN` in the underlying SQL query to the `CampsiteTypes` table.
 This is the same functionality that JSON Server provided with the `_expand` query string param.
 1. `Single` is like `First` in that it looks for one matching item based on the expression, but unlike `First` will throw an Exception if it finds _more_ than one that matches.
 For something like a primary key, where there is definitely only one row that should match the query, `Single` is a good way to express that.
 1. Test the endpoints with the following scenarios:
     - with an id for campsite that exists